ken-okabe/wayland-desktop-container/README.md

 ## Features and benefits

 ✓ Hardware independent container OS by the hardware abstraction with extremely efficient, minimal performance overhead method by systemd-nspawn container technology
-✓ 100% portable among systemd enabled linux hosts, easy backup and Recovery
+✓ 100% portable among systemd enabled linux hosts, easy backup and recovery
 ✓ Direct rendering works such as 3D Desktop effects
 ✓ Video and Sound works
 ✓ Network works out of the box
-✓ Infrequent reboot operations for the host OS and the hardware, very fast container virtual boot, poweroff, reboot
+✓ Les likely to mess up the hostOS and infrequent reboot operations for the hostOS and the hardware, instead, enjoy the instant virtual boot, poweroff and reboot of the containerOS.

 ## Summary of How to